FAQs About 2017 Summer VISTA

-We are looking for Members who would make great role models for rising 9th graders.
+We are looking for Members who would make great role models for young students.
 Experience working with youth is a definite plus!
 In addition, Members must be:

 As national service participants Members will be volunteers, not employees.
-While serving Members are not allowed to hold a job or enroll in courses unrelated to their service.
+While serving Members are not allowed to hold a job that interferes with their full-time commitment.